AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/core-functionality/contacts.md

 ### Set a selectable contact list

-For example, if you need to add multiple users when creating a group, you can click the checkboxes next to the contacts to select them.
+For example, if a user needs to add multiple users when creating a group, they can click the checkboxes next to the contacts to select them.

 ```kotlin
 builder.setSearchType(EaseSearchType.SELECT_USER)